24 Aug 4 Reasons Why Twitter Is Relevant

 Of course, Twitter has some drawbacks, mostly spam, noise, and a few bad apples.
 But that’s just the crowding that happens in any place that gets popular.
 It’s like how traffic gets bad after a lot of people “discover” a new city—you deal with it because the city is still a desirable place.

-As I observe people talking about social networks, I of course see Facebook users everywhere.
-Snapchat users are coming on fast and furious.
-But Twitter is still bringing in new people, too.
+As I observe people talking about social networks, I, of course, see Facebook users everywhere.
+Instagram growth has been nonstop.
+Snapchat may have slowed down in recent months (as this article was updated in October 2018), but people are using Snapchat.
+Twitter is still bringing in new people, too.
 They might not be tweeting all that much, but they are there, they are reading.
 If they learn to use the platform correctly, they will stay.

 Twitter may change, it may even get purchased by a large entity, but it is still a player and it can absolutely help you and your business.
 It has helped ours.